w3c/tokyo18-workshop/cfp.md

 ## How can I attend?

-Attendance is free for all invited participants and is open to the public, whether or not W3C members.
+Attendance is free for all invited participants and is open to the public, whether or not W3C members, who have received an acceptance email in order to attend.

-If you wish to express interest in attending, please fill out the [Expression of Interest Form](https://www.w3.org/2002/09/wbs/1/2018publayoutws/).
-We want to fill the room with people with practical experience.

-Because the venue can accommodate unfortunately only 90 attendees, you must receive an acceptance email in order to attend.
-Also, be sure to keep an eye on [these important dates](#dates).

-In addition to the request to participate form, you are encouraged to submit a presentation topic in the form of a [position statement](#position-statements).
+Because space is limited to 90 attendees, please fill out the [Expression of Interest Form](https://www.w3.org/2002/09/wbs/1/2018publayoutws/) if you wish to express interest in attending.
+In addition, you are encouraged to submit a presentation topic in the form of a [position statement](#position-statements).

-Our aim is to get a diversity of attendees from a variety of industries and communities, including:
+Our aim is to fill the room with people with practical experience and get a diversity of attendees from a variety of industries and communities, including:

 * Publishers from multiple segments (manga/comics, magazines, trade ebooks, learning content, etc.)
 * Authoring tool developers